We could only manually review a fraction of campaigns each week. Now every single one gets analysed every night.

 What it looks like in practice

-A campaign running on a broad keyword match might be accumulating impressions from searches that share vocabulary with the product but have entirely different intent — a generic category term driving volume but generating near-zero clicks.
-Manually, you’d only catch this if you pulled the search term report and sorted by impression share.
+One campaign was burning impressions on a broad-match keyword that shared vocabulary with the product but none of the intent — a generic category term pulling volume and near-zero clicks.
+A human would only have caught it by pulling the search term report and sorting by impression share.
+Nobody had.

 The pipeline surfaces it automatically, flags it as waste, and generates a specific recommendation: add the term as a negative keyword, or switch to a positive keyword list if the platform supports it.